Kiko Barzaga: Tenure

-Deputy Speaker Janette Garin alleged that Barzaga invited her to be part of an independent "meow" bloc in the lower house of the Congress.
+Deputy Speaker Janette Garin alleged that Barzaga invited her to be part of an independent "meow" bloc in the House of Representatives.
 A few days prior, she voiced concern over his "meow-meow" interjections during sessions and his unannounced speakership bid, noting his behavior was causing confusion and was inappropriate for the House's decorum.

-On October 8, Barzaga filed an impeachment complaint against President Bongbong Marcos for betrayal of public trust over the involvement of anomalies and corruption in flood control. however, Speaker Dy said that this will likely not pass.
-On October 12, Barzaga attended anti-Marcos and anti-corruption protests at Plaza Rajah Sulayman in Manila and outside Dasmariñas and Forbes Park (where houses of Speaker Romualdez and of former Representative Zaldy Co are located) villages in Makati, which he had called for.
+On October 8, 2025, Barzaga filed an impeachment complaint against President Marcos for betrayal of public trust over the involvement of anomalies and corruption in flood control.
+However, Speaker Bojie Dy said that this will likely not pass.
+On October 12, 2025, Barzaga attended anti-Marcos and anti-corruption protests at Plaza Rajah Sulayman in Manila and outside Dasmariñas and Forbes Park villages in Makati, which he had called for in which houses of Speaker Romualdez and of former Ako Bicol party-list representative Zaldy Co are located.